Rediska235/fridges-client/README.md

 ## Features of this project:
 - CRUD operations with fridges, products and fridge-models
 - Validation of all input data
+- The ability to save pictures for products

 ## Role-based authorization
 - To work correctly in this application, there must be a user with the "Admin" role!